parkr/merge-pr/README.md

 repo, will pull down those changes, open up your editor (`$EDITOR`), then commit that change.

+## Contributing

+To get setup, clone the repo and run `script/bootstrap`.
+Make your edits.
+Add tests where you can.
+Run tests with `script/test`, use `script/cibuild` to run the tests and build the binary if the tests are successful.

+Once you're happy with your change, submit a PR.
+If I like it, I'll use this tool to merge it!

 ## Credits / License

 MIT License, copyright Parker Moore.
 Details in the `LICENSE` file.